Oh... erm... hi thereWhat are you doing here?

 I’m not sure why.

-It’s full of lists of all my favourite things, so it’s not that it isn’t important.
+It’s full of lists of all my favourite things, so it’s not like it isn’t important.

-Have a scroll through, see if you can spot any of your own favourites.
+Have a scroll through, see if you can spot any of your own faves.

 My 5 favourite books